meltwater/aws-configuration-fetcher/README.md

 ## License

-This Serverless project is Copyright (c) 2019-2020 Meltwater Group.
+This project is Copyright (c) 2019-2020 Meltwater Group.

 ## Warranty